kstenschke/referencer-plugin/README.md

 * Current UNIX timestamp in seconds and milliseconds

 * Path to current file
-* Current filename
+* Filename
-* Current filename::line number
+* Filename::line number
 * Path to current file::line number
 * When having a multi-line selection: File path / selection: line num. sel. start - line num. sel. end
 * When having opened more than one file: list of paths to all opened files